HIV/STI testing and treatment in Hungary

 HIV-related care

-In Hungary, HIV-related care is free of charge if you have valid social insurance, that is, you have been issued a social security number (commonly known as “TAJ-szám” (“TAJ number”) and an accompanying “TAJ-kártya” (“TAJ card”)) and somebody (such as your employer) regularly pays your social insurance contribution.
-In this case you can even get your medications almost free, you only need to pay for the box (currently HUF 300 per box).
-Service providers check the validity of your social insurance electronically.
-If you don’t have valid social insurance, you must pay for the various medical and lab tests and for the medication(s) your physician has prescribed for you (the sum of these altogether may exceed 200 to 250 thousand Forints per occasion).
+In Hungary, HIV-related care is free of charge if you have valid public health insurance, that is, you have been issued a social security number (commonly known as “TAJ-szám” (“TAJ number”) and an accompanying “TAJ-kártya” (“TAJ card”)) and somebody (such as your employer) regularly pays your public health insurance contribution.
+In this case you can even get your medications almost free, you only need to pay a nominal fee (currently HUF 300 per box).
+Service providers check the validity of your public health insurance electronically.
+If you don’t have valid public health insurance, you must pay for the various medical and lab tests and for the medication(s) your physician has prescribed for you (the sum of these altogether may exceed 200 to 250 thousand Forints per occasion).
 Currently there are four health care institutions in Hungary caring for people living with HIV.

 The process of HIV care

-In most cases, HIV care begins with a confirmatory assay of the seropositive rapid test.
+In most cases, HIV care begins with the confirmation of the seropositive rapid test.

 In the early stages of treatment, you might be called in for a check-up more often, but once the antiretroviral treatment has lowered your viral load under the limit value (“zero virus count”, typically taking six months), you will only need check-ups every nine months.
 During these examinations, they will take your blood to check your kidney and liver functions based on your blood sample, and they check your CD4 and virus count.
 The latter are among the key indicators used to monitor the effectiveness of HIV treatment.